West Georgia set for road matchup with the Georgia Tech Yellow Jackets - WTOP News

 BOTTOM LINE: Georgia Tech hosts West Georgia.

-Georgia Tech finished 8-7 at home a season ago while going 14-18 overall.
-The Yellow Jackets gave up 75.2 points per game while committing 16.6 fouls last season.
+Georgia Tech went 8-7 at home last season while going 14-18 overall.
+The Yellow Jackets averaged 71.0 points per game while shooting 42.1% from the field and 32.6% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.